asynkron/website/asynkron/content/docs/proto.actor/location-transparency.md

 On the .NET platform, we have built in support for generating Protobuf to C# out of the box.
 Good practice is to define most of your systems message this way to avoid later problems switching from non serializable to serializable messages.

 Another consequence is that everything needs to be aware of all interactions being fully asynchronous, which in a computer network might mean that it may take several minutes for a message to reach its recipient (depending on configuration).
-It also means that the probability for a message to be lost is much higher than within one CLR, where it is close to zero (still: no hard guarantee!).
+It also means that the probability for a message to be lost is much higher than within one CLR, where it is close to zero.

 ## Peer-to-Peer vs. Client-Server

 Proto.Remote is a communication module for connecting actor systems in a peer-to-peer fashion, and it is the foundation for Proto.Cluster.
 The design of remoting is driven by two (related) design decisions:

 Communication between involved systems is symmetric: if a system A can connect to a system B then system B must also be able to connect to system A independently.